ChristyCheuk/Portfolio/README.md

 [Data visualization critique](https://docs.google.com/spreadsheets/d/1m4KejSpVYsY0bVbTuGnZ5IqE1TTPp8nr/edit?usp=sharing&ouid=113615484674101933870&rtpof=true&sd=true)

 ## Visualizing government debt
-### Government Debt Bar Chart
+### Government Debt Bar Charts
-The Government Debt Bar Chart represents the government debt-to-GDP ratio from the lowest to the highest so that it could provide the audience with a quick sense, such as which countries have the lowest and the highest ratios.
+It represents the government debt-to-GDP ratio from the lowest to the highest so that it could provide the audience with a quick sense, such as which countries have the lowest and the highest ratios.

 [Government Debt Bar Chart](/dataviz2.md)

-### 1995 - 2021 Government Debt-to-GDP Ratio Grid of Line Charts
+### 1995 - 2021 Government Debt-to-GDP Ratio Line Charts
-The 1995 - 2021 Government Debt-to-GDP Ratio Grid of Line Charts represents the changes in the debt-to-GDP ratio of all the countries over the past 20+ years using the discrete distribution, so it is easier for the audience to see the changes at one time.
+It represents the changes in the debt-to-GDP ratio of all the countries over the past 20+ years using the discrete distribution, so it is easier for the audience to see the changes at one time.

 <div class="flourish-embed flourish-chart" data-src="visualisation/11731734"><script src="https://public.flourish.studio/resources/embed.js"></script></div>